ZJU-SEC/Cargo-Ecosystem-Monitor/README.md

-# Rust SCA Analysis
+# Cargo-Ecosystem-Monitor

-We divide it into three parts:
+Actually we divide it into two parts:
 - Propagation: **Package granularity**.
 Mainly focus on the Rust package manager.
 This won't analyse any codes inside the package.
 It only present an overview of the whole ecosystem.
-Our project of this part is called "Rust Ecosystem Monitor
+Our project of this part is called "Cargo Ecosystem Monitor
-- Reachibility and Trigger Detection: In this case, we must statically(main form) or dynamically analyse the **codes inside crates**.
+- Reachibility and Trigger Detection(Pending): In this case, we must statically(main form) or dynamically analyse the **codes inside crates**.
   - Function revocation: Is specific bug crate invoked by other crates through dependency?
   - Codes clone: In some ways, we have to manually copy+paste others' codes as we want to modify them, which bypasses Cargo.
 This may cause delay update of related codes and they are often hard to maintain.
 Example: https://users.rust-lang.org/t/dependency-conflict/61807/5
   - Unsafe <-> Safe function: Can goalkeeper funtion make itself safe?
 It need propagation, type safety and other types of analysis.